Code360In/katacoda-scenarios-32/php and mysql/step1.md

 `exit`{{execute}}

-Define test.php in the host machine.
+Define test.php in the host machine as follows.
 ```
 <h1> Hello </h1>